 And it always accretes to me in the peculiar form in which I am.
 And to other people it accretes in another form.
-So that every person we know manages to retain there own shape, even though they may eat roughly the same kind of food.
+So that every person we know manages to retain their own shape, even though they may eat roughly the same kind of food.
 So we say they have another body, a body of form - the form body.

-The Yogis would call that the 'subtle body'.
-We have a body of ideas - idea is the Greek word for form.
-The Saxon word shape is the same thing.
+The Yogis would call that the 'subtle body' 19.
+We have a body of ideas - 'idea' is the Greek word for form 20.
+The Saxon word 'shape' is the same thing 21.

 It implies circumscription.
-If you can draw a line round something, that line has a character we call the shape or form of the object.
+If you can draw a line round something, that line has a character that we call the shape or form of the object.
 And there is a form body a body of form, which packs the food that we eat into the form that we recognise.

-And we also have this emotional body, the body of feeling flux.
+And we also have this emotional body22, the body of feeling flux.
 Mediums use this feeling body a lot.
 And this body is free from ideas, and free from the gross material body.
-So that although people might do right, and think logically , they may have a very peculiar motive in their feeling for doing so.
+So that although people might do right, and think logically, they may have a very peculiar motive in their feeling for doing so.
 It is possible to have a totally wrong feeling.
 One can have a feeling of enmity for a person, say at work, and have a good reason for being polite to that person, and get on with the job and do it properly, and be inwardly, emotionally, fuming about it.
 And we find very often if a person is doing something correctly, thinking correctly in order to do it, but feeling against it, that a division occurs in the will of the person.
 And if it is prolonged over a long period, then the person actually begins to sever certain connections between the emotional, the rational and the physical bodies.
 This is the kind of thing that happens in neurosis.

-We can see how very important it is to have clear ideas and to express these ideas, in words, which enable us to carve the human being up into compartments, and then to tie the parts together again on the body.
+We can see how very important it is to have clear ideas and to express these ideas, in words, which enable us to carve the human